-Requests for an independent study must be first submitted through the student's advisor.
-Formal requests are submitted to the Office of the Registrar with approvals from the department head and course instructor.
-Timelines for completion are the same under a traditional undergraduate semester.
-Communications between faculty and student who has requested the independent study are determined prior to the start of the independent study and are to be followed as indicated in the formal request submitted to the Office of the Registrar.
-Official copies of the request, along with the syllabus for the course will be kept in a student's permanent file.
+Requests for an independent study must be submitted to the Office of the Registrar, by the department chair on behalf of the student.
+Timelines for completion are the same as that of a traditional undergraduate semester.
+Communication between faculty and the student who has requested the independent study are determined prior to the start of the independent study and are to be followed as indicated in the formal request submitted to the Office of the Registrar.
+Official copies of the request, along with the syllabus for the course, will be kept in the academic department.